 • And you’ll keep your cool.
 A professional inspection of your air conditioning unit can increase efficiency and reduce costs.
 Among other things, a technician may clean the evaporator and condenser coils and test for refrigerant leaks.
 You can do your part throughout the year by keeping the outdoor compressor unit free of debris.

 • It prevents pricier repairs.
 Staying on top of potential issues can help prevent untimely and potentially expensive breakdowns—and increase the life of your home’s furnace or AC unit.

-AMA members save up to 15% on furnace, air conditioner and system purchases or rentals from Reliance Home Comfort
+AMA members save up to 15% on air conditioner, furnace and system rentals or purchases at Reliance Home Comfort

 Matthew Klingbeil, a Calgary-based realtor with Real Estate Professionals Inc., offers intel on what to know before you buy.